MARN-5895/Website/lectures/01_unixshell/README.md

 ```
 This commands submits a job to the Storrs HPC scheduler requesting access to the MARN5895 resources.
 The command is cryptic and I don't expect you to memorize it.
 Just try to remember it does.

-To exceute the bash script `launch_bash_slurm_marn5895.sh`, type
+To run the bash script `launch_bash_slurm_marn5895.sh`, type

      bash launch_bash_slurm_marn5895.sh

-which will execure the `srun` command above and take you from an access node into a work node assigned
+which will execute the `srun` command above and take you from an access node into a work node assigned
 to this course.
 You should see that your location on the cluster moved into are high-number node, such as `cn344`, which are dedicated solely to this course.
 On these nodes, we will be able to run code on Storrs HPC.
 Before we get there, we need to set up Anaconda, a Python package managing system, which will let us install and upgrade Python packages and allow us to more efficiently interact with Storrs HPC using [`jupyterlab`](https://jupyter.org).
 Installing Anaconda and setting up a conda environment is the topic of your [first in-class assignment](../../assignments/01/README.md).